grammyjs/website/site/docs/guide/middleware.md

 While it is not wrong that they are listening for updates, calling them just listeners is a simplification.

 > This section explains what middleware is, and uses grammY as an example to illustrate how it can be used.
-> If you are looking for the documentation about what is special about grammY's implementation of middleware, and how this system is more powerful than existing alternatives, check out [Middleware redux](/advanced/middleware.md) in the advanced section of the docs.
+> If you are looking for the documentation about what is special about grammY's implementation of middleware, check out [Middleware redux](/advanced/middleware.md) in the advanced section of the docs.

 ## The middleware stack